 Potential buyers will often spend more on space for high energy efficiency ratings or being able to live “off the grid”.
 Invest in double or triple glazed windows, solar window film, solar electricity and heating options, rainwater collection and greywater recycling.
 Occupants may even earn money from these investments by putting power back into the grid.

-So consider these construction investments to save you cash and improve your bottom line today.
+So, whether you're project managing a private residential development or a commercial fund development, consider these construction investments to save you cash and improve your bottom line today.
 If you have any further suggestions, make sure to leave a comment below.